 Or, if you’re gradually learning all the post-production activities like editing, color grading, sound design, etc., and want to learn animation, then…

 DaVinci Resolve can definitely do animation.
 It supports keyframing, which can animate videos, text, images, etc., and has a full-blown compositing tool called Fusion which supports motion graphics, 2d/3d compositing, visual effects, and animation.
 You can create cinematic visual effects and animation for free inside DaVinci Resolve.

-There are many other applications apart from DaVinci Resolve Fusion, like Adobe After Effects, Blender, etc., which are well known for visual effects, compositing and 3d modelling.
+There are many other applications apart from DaVinci Resolve Fusion, like Adobe After Effects, Blender, etc., which are well-known for visual effects, compositing, and 3d modeling.

-So why is DaVinci Resolve good for animation?
 DaVinci Resolve is really good for animation because it follows the “Nodes” based approach for compositing, tracking, and 2d/3d visual effects.
-The nodes workflow inside the “Fusion” – which is part of DaVinci Resolve – makes it easier to implement complex and advanced compositing and visual effects like green screen removal, sky replacement, 3d objects animation, etc.
+The nodes workflow inside the “Fusion” – which is part of DaVinci Resolve – makes it easier to implement complex and advanced compositing and visual effects like green screen removal, sky replacement, 3d object animation, etc.

 Can I Do Animation Inside “Edit”/”Cut” Pages of Resolve Without Using Fusion?

 You can definitely do basic animation within the “Edit” / “Cut” pages of Resolve without going to Fusion.
 The “Effects Library” provides many pre-built transitions, effects, titles, etc., which should help you animate using keyframes over time.
 Very basic animation like text movement, zoom in/out, etc., can be achieved through keyframes under the “Inspector” tab.

 However if you want more detailed and lot of customization, then you will naturally want to use Fusion.